DoTheEvo/veeam-prometheus-grafana/README.md

 Intended for use with workstations that dont have regular connectivity with the VBR server.
-VBR installs an agent on the machine, hands it XML configuration, a **backup policy**, that tells it how and where to regularly backup and then its hands off, agent is in charge.<br>
+VBR installs an agent on the machine, hands it XML configuration, a **backup policy**, that tells it how and where to regularly backup and then its hands off, the agent is in charge.<br>
 Veeam periodically tries to sync the current policy settings with the already deployed agents during protection group rescans.

-This one is bit tricky to monitor.
-In job history there is a track record of what went on, but the policy updates are poisoning it.
+This one was bit tricky to monitor, as job's history contains not just backup sessions, but also the policy updates.
 Some extra steps are taken in powershell script to get backup runs without policy updates.
-But as of writting this, there is not yet long enough and varied enough test cases to have full confidence.<br>
-So better keep a closer eye on endpoint policy backups.
 </details>

 ---